wiedehopf/combine1090/README.md

 bs="no"
 raw="no"
 ```

-Ctrl-o and enter to save, Ctrl-o to exit
+Ctrl-o and enter to save, Ctrl-x to exit

 To activate the settings, restart fr24feed:
 ```
 sudo systemctl restart fr24feed
 ```

-Use the following commands to install dump1090-fa
+#### dump1090-fa package installation

 (piaware will not be installed, the piaware-repository is where apt install will get the dump1090-fa package from)

+Execute the following commands:

 ```
 wget http://flightaware.com/adsb/piaware/files/packages/pool/piaware/p/piaware-support/piaware-repository_3.7.1_all.deb